-Overall operating revenues for the year ended October 31, 2010 totaled \$229.5 million, approximately \$5.5 million higher than the year ended October 31, 2009.
+Overall operating revenues for the year ended October 31, 2011 totaled \$230.2 million, approximately \$669 thousand higher than the year ended October 31, 2010.
 Lease revenues consist primarily of base (land) rent and PILOT from long-term leaseholds.

-Base rent increased a net \$5 million primarily due to a one time revenue recognition of accrued deferred revenues from Site 1 in the amount of \$6.6 million along with scheduled rent increases from other leases.
-These increases were offset by the reduction in monthly payments, per the lease agreement, collected from American Express, which were lower by \$2.6 million period over period.
-This reduction was offset by an increase in base rent amounts of \$140 thousand and \$394 thousand recognized on Goldman and Site 3, respectively.
-PILOT revenue totaling approximately \$150 million (approximately 65% of the total operating revenues for the fiscal year ended October 31, 2010), increased by \$3.8 million over the fiscal year ended October 31, 2009 and relates to increased PILOT revenue recognized in the current year on sites recently completed coupled with assessed value increases and tax rate increases for commercial and residential sites.
-Additionally, civic facility and other revenues decreased \$3.4 million from \$18.2 million in fiscal year 2009 and relates to approximately \$2.5 million in lower transaction fees received from the sale of units on Site 16/17 and reduced retail and percentage rents.
+Base rent decreased a net \$4.6 million primarily due to scheduled rent increases in the leases totaling approximately \$2 million being offset by a onetime revenue recognition from Site 1 in the amount of \$6.6 million in previous fiscal year ended October 31, 2010.
+Supplemental rent increased 838 thousand.
+PILOT revenue totaling approximately \$154 million (approximately 67% of the total operating revenues for the fiscal year ended October 31, 2010, increased by \$4 million over the fiscal year ended October 31, 2010 and relates to assessed value increases and tax rate increases for commercial and residential sites.
+Additionally, civic facility and other revenues increased \$425 thousand from \$14.8 million in fiscal year 2010.
+The increase is primarily due to transaction payments which increased \$328 thousand and an increase in civic facility payments.